The

 “But what about the kids?!"

 Influence does not inherently grant consent for public diagnosis and consumption.
 That’s the pattern I’m naming here.
 And let's not confuse influencing with being role models, which celebrities are not.
+If they were shlocking weight loss pills and displaying plastic surgeried bodies, that would be different.

 What's often really happening here is the displacement of discomfort.
 You feel something (fear, jealousy, anxiety about your own body), you slap it on a stranger, and suddenly their body becomes the problem you’re “concerned” about instead of the feeling you don’t want to sit with.
 We project onto them what we refuse to face in ourselves.